Should You Hire a Painter or Do It Yourself?

 Mostly walls or woodwork?

 A roller makes quick work of unobstructed walls.
 Rooms with wide baseboards, elaborate window casings, and cornice molding at the ceiling demand more time and effort.
-A lot of trim means a lot of brushwork—even more so if the job includes cabinets and shelves—and edges into the realm of professionals.
+Ample trim means a lot of brushwork—even more so if the job includes cabinets and shelves—and edges into the realm of professionals.

 First-rate or second-best?